mkejeiri/LLM-Projects/Deep Neural Network for Price Prediction/Readme.md

 ## Conclusion

-This notebook demonstrates the power of deep learning for specialized regression tasks.
+This demonstrates the power of deep learning for specialized regression tasks.
 The 134M parameter residual network achieves state-of-the-art performance by:

 1. Learning complex text-to-price mappings through deep composition
 2. Leveraging residual connections for stable training